oldlaptop/tkrunner/README.md

 	-	Command lines that appear to be valid URLs are passed to **openurl**.

-	-	Command lines that are valid shortcut specifications are evaluated in the **::trun::shortcuts** namespace, after replacing the colon with a space and concatenating all but the first element in the Tcl list thus produced.
+	-	Command lines that are valid shortcut specifications are transformed into a Tcl list with the portion before the first colon as the first element, and the portion after the first colon as the second element; the result is then evaluated in the
+		**::trun::shortcuts**
+		namespace as a command.
 		The commandline
 		'dd:tcl documentation'
 		is therefore transformed to